CharlesRea/wedding/readme.md

 java -jar .\server\build\libs\server-0.0.1-SNAPSHOT.jar
 ```

+You'll want to provide overrides for the authentication properties in application.yml as environment variables.

 ### Heroku
 The application be deployed via Heroku.
 To set up a Heroku application, install the Heroku CLI and run:
 ```